bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 </feed>
 ~~~~

-Note that the response header contains the `RadioTAG-Grant-Scope`
+Note that the response header contains the `WWW-Authenticate` header
-`identity`.
-This will be present only if the service supports user
+with a scope value of `user`.
+This will be present only if the service
-tagging.
+supports user tagging.

 #### Example 3 - `POST /tag` with a valid user token